-About the Real Estate Pre-Licensing Program
+About Our Real Estate Program

 Homeownership has long been part of the American Dream.
 For many, having property in their own name signifies freedom and provides an important investment tool for later in life.
 From first-time homebuyers to empty-nesters, people in Ohio depend on skilled real estate sales agents and brokers to help them find the perfect home.